This post may contain affiliate sales links. Please read my disclosure policy.

 To make this in a 9×13 pan, use one and a half recipes worth.

-Keywords: easy bread pudding, bread pudding sauce, how to make bread pudding, vanilla sauce, old fashioned bread pudding, easy dessert idea, classic dessert
+Keywords: easy bread pudding, homemade vanilla sauce, easy dessert idea, bread pudding sauce

 More Classic Dessert Recipes